Foundation Repair Dictionary

 Footings tend to matter most when soil conditions change, loads are added, or movement suggests uneven support.
 In many homes, footings perform quietly without drawing attention.

-• A foundation crack refers to a visible separation in concrete or masonry foundation elements.
+A visible separation in concrete or masonry foundation elements.
 Cracks can vary widely in size, direction, and cause.

 Foundation cracks tend to matter most when their size increases over time, their pattern suggests movement, or they are accompanied by other changes in the home.
 Context is more important than the crack alone.

-• The freeze-thaw cycle refers to the repeated freezing and thawing of water in soil or materials.
+The repeated freezing and thawing of water in soil or materials.
 As water freezes, it expands; when it thaws, it contracts.

 Freeze-thaw cycles tend to matter most near the ground surface, in poorly drained areas, or where water is allowed to collect.
 Deeper foundations are often less affected.